LORDMEGA-MD/MEGABOT5/README.md

     node mega.js
     ```

-    The launcher downloads the bot release, installs dependencies, and starts the bot automatically.
+    The launcher installs dependencies, downloads the bot release from the proxy, and starts the bot automatically.

 4. **Scan the QR code / enter pair code:**